theengs/gateway/docs/use/use.md

 - You can enable/disable this with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
 - You can set the discovery topic with the `-Dt` or `--discovery_topic` command line argument.
 - You can set the discovery name with the `-Dn` or `--discovery_device_name` command line argument.
-- You can filter devices from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID to filter.
+- You can filter devices from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID's, ID's, brands, and models to filter.

 <!-- vale Google.Acronyms = NO -->